heptarch/heptarch.github.io/projects.md

    professorial PIs show that not every scientist is cut out for this;
    nor should they have to be.
 While professors in applied fields may not have a choice, industry has the luxury of choosing some people to be managers, and some to be researchers.
-Ironically, there may be more "pure" academic freedom in industrial R&D than the groves of academe!
+At places like Meta, there is even a dual career ladder so people can get promoted while remaining engineers!
+Ironically, there may be more "pure" academic freedom in industrial R&D than the groves of academe.

 9. *Talent.*